Terry Crews (Brock Stettman from "The Thanksgiving Special") used to be an American football player.

 In all later airings of "The Power", "How in the H are we gonna fix this S?" is changed to "How in the heck are we gonna fix this stuff?"note though the closed captioning on TV and Netflix has the original line, and the DVD and Blu-Ray version has the actual line intact., and "pissed" is changed to "ticked."
 The same goes for "you pissed me off" in "Meat Your Maker", but, oddly, "Benson's gonna be pissed" is left intact in "Free Cake."
 Both instances are odd, considering that Mordecai's "Holy crap, it's real!" and "You're screaming like a fricking maniac" haven't been edited in American reruns of the episode "'Ello, Guv'nur."

-In the UK, the infamous line "How in the H are we gonna fix this S?" was changed to "How in the heck are we gonna fix this hole?" well before Cartoon Network America decided to edit it.
+In the UK, the infamous line "How in the H are we gonna fix this S?" was changed to "How in the heck are we gonna fix this hole?" (except for Netflix UK, where the line is "Now, how in the H are we going to fix this hole?" which still gets crap past the radar by keeping the T-Word Euphemism for "hell") well before Cartoon Network America decided to edit it.

 Keep Circulating the Tapes: Wanna see the uncut version of The Power?
 Only place you'll get to is on the Slack Pack DVD, as for the uncut versions of Free Cake and Meat Your Maker unless you copied it the first time you're out of luck unless you find it through illegal means.

 Name's the Same: Thomas is the name of both the park's billy-goat intern and Death's son.